strohs/memeify/README.md

 ### Running
-Once the stack is deployed, I've provided two ways to send images to memeify.
+Once the stack is deployed, I've provided two example ways to send images to memeify.
 You can either use curl to POST your image and text, or use the example HTML page to submit your image via an HTML form.
 Both approaches will require you to edit the script (or html page) with the memeify API Gateway endpoint.
 This can be found in the outputs section of the stack (within the cloudformation management console).